 The first impression that comes to mind while we read Mookajjiya Kanasugalu is the novelty in approach to a story that is completely based in an extreme rural setup.
 While the picture of the rural lifestyle is in itself a treat, the many dreams and visions of Mookajji that surpass her physical being and add a touch of metaphysical power are a pleasant surprise.
 True to his style, Shivarama Karantha describes his thoughts and elements in the story with great depth and easily keeps us reading throughout.

 However, a small concern arises in the minds of readers who are aware of the story of Edgar Cayce, who was apparently the real-life version of Mookajji.
 There is a high possibility that the character derives its inspiration from the life story of Edgar Casey who displayed surreal skills when it came to seeing the back-story of an item handed to him.
 Although, it is definitely not a sin for a character to take inspiration from a real life story; and Karantha has fit the story into a completely different and convincing setup.
 While that is one part, the parts where the story talks about the many topics of Hinduism seem extremely half baked and unconvincing – at least to me.
 The ideas presented by Mookajji are supposed to be great, but somehow they do not sound as convincing or revolutionary as the author would have intended them to.
 They neither pose the right questions nor provide thought-provoking answers.
 And I had no idea what to think when the novel ended – the climax was just as disconnected as the other ideas in the entire novel.
+For non-believers of Hinduism or agnosts, the questions posed in the novel might seem revolutionary but for believers, they really mean nothing.

 Let me put it across that there is a good possibility that the genius of the novel has actually passed over my head.
 However, the chances of it being very low, I confidently write that Mookajjiya Kanasugalu isn’t Shivarama Karantha’s best work.
 While his true nature of elaborate description and ideal setup holds true in this novel, the story and the essence of the main character did not come across as great to me.
 Considering that Mookajjiya Kanasugalu is a Jnanapeetha awarded novel, I am rather confused about what I have missed in the novel after all.